TRAVEL GUIDE TO KHIVA, UZBEKISTAN 2023

 Khiva is the crown jewel of the Khorezm Region of Uzbekistan and the Silk Road.
-Take a step back in time as you walk through the cobblestone streets, stare up in amazement at the minarets bedazzled in turquoise and emerald tiles, or climb up the tight dark stairways to the top of them for unforgettable views from above.
+Take a step back in time as you walk through the cobblestone streets, stare up in amazement at the minarets bedazzled in turquoise and emerald tiles, or climb up the tight dark stairways to the top for unforgettable views.

 Local legends claim Khiva to be 2500 years old, when one of the sons of Noah (yes, the guy from the bible with the ark), Shem, dug a well.
 The water that sprang from the well had a sweet taste.
 People that drank it would exclaim “Khey vakh!” which roughly translates to “what a pleasure”.
 Archaeological evidence dates the city back to the 6th century.

-Russians becoming slaves eventually inspired the Russian conquest into the region.
-The Khanate eventually fell to Soviet power in the 1920s and became part of the USSR until it became independent in 1991 when Uzbekistan was created.
+Russians becoming slaves eventually inspired the Russian conquest of the region.
+The Khanate fell to Soviet power in the 1920s and became part of the USSR.
+It became independent in 1991 when Uzbekistan was created.

 The city is split into two parts: the Dichan Kala or outer town (where most of Khiva’s residents live) and the Itchan Kala, the historic inner town that resembles a life-sized sandcastle.
 The Itchan Kala is where most of Khiva’s main attractions can be found, and was the first place in Uzbekistan to gain status as a UNESCO World Heritage Site in 1991.